Deterministic complexity analysis of Hermitian eigenproblems: Introduction

-In this work we improve these existing Hermitian eigenvalue solvers in several aspects.
-In Theorem \ref{theorem:stable_tridiagonal_reduction} it is proved that Schönhage's algorithm is numerically stable in the floating point model of computation.
-Thereafter, Theorem \ref{theorem:stable_tridiagonal_reduction} is combined with the algorithms of \cite{bini1991parallel,bini1992practical,bini1998computing} which provably and deterministically approximate all the eigenvalues of a symmetric tridiagonal matrix in $\widetilde O(n^2)$ boolean operations, albeit in a different model (rational arithmetic).
-To combine the two algorithms we need to convert the floating point elements of the tridiagonal matrix that is returned by Theorem \ref{theorem:stable_tridiagonal_reduction} to integers, which can be done efficiently under reasonable assumptions on the initial number of bits used to represent the floating point numbers.
-The following informal Theorem \ref{theorem:hermitian_eigenvalues_informal} summarizes our analysis, taking it even a small step further, when the input matrix is banded. \begin{theorem}[Informal Theorem \ref{theorem:hermitian_eigenvalues}] Let $\matA$ be a (banded) Hermitian matrix with $2\leq d\leq n-1$ off-diagonals, $\|\matA\|\leq 1$, and le $\epsilon\in(0,1)$ be a desired accuracy parameter.
-There exists an algorithm that returns a set of $n$ approximate eigenvalues $\widetilde\lambda_1,\ldots,\widetilde\lambda_n$ such that
+To improve the aforementioned Hermitian eigenvalue algorithms, we first prove in Theorem \ref{theorem:stable_tridiagonal_reduction} it is proved that Schönhage's algorithm is numerically stable in the floating point model of computation.
+Thereafter, we carefully combine it with the algorithms of \cite{bini1991parallel,bini1992practical,bini1998computing} which provably and deterministically approximate all the eigenvalues of a symmetric tridiagonal matrix in $\widetilde O(n^2)$ boolean operations.
+The latter algorithm is analyzed in the Boolean RAM model, therefore, in order to use it we need to convert the floating point elements of the tridiagonal matrix that is returned by Theorem \ref{theorem:stable_tridiagonal_reduction} to integers, which can be done efficiently under reasonable assumptions on the initial number of bits used to represent the floating point numbers.
+This is described in detail in the proof of our main Theorem \ref{theorem:hermitian_eigenvalues}.
+Our result derandomizes and slightly improves the final bit complexity of the algorithm of \cite{shah2025hermitian}, which has the currently best known bit complexity for this problem.
+Table \ref{table:fp_results} summarizes this discussion.